joseflexadaitan/carla/Docs/core_world.md

 * __Vehicle lights__ have to be turned on/off by the user.
 Each vehicle has a set of lights listed in [__carla.VehicleLightState__](python_api.md#carla.VehicleLightState).
 So far, not all vehicles have lights integrated.
 Here is a list of those that are available by the time of writing.
 	*   __Bikes.__ All of them have a front and back position light.
 	*   __Motorcycles.__ Yamaha and Harley Davidson models.
-	*   __Cars.__ Audi TT, Chevrolet, Dodge (the police car), Etron, Lincoln, Mustang, Tesla 3S, Wolkswagen T2 and the new guests coming to CARLA.
+	*   __Cars.__ Audi TT, Chevrolet, Dodge (the police car), Etron, Lincoln, Mustang, Tesla 3S, Volkswagen T2 and the new guests coming to CARLA.

 The lights of a vehicle can be retrieved and updated anytime using the methods [carla.Vehicle.get_light_state](python_api.md#carla.Vehicle.get_light_state) and [carla.Vehicle.set_light_state](#python_api.md#carla.Vehicle.set_light_state).
 These use binary operations to customize the light setting.